-Answer: Ensuring ways to participate in the development of the MM2405 State Long-Range Transportation Plan is of utmost importance.
-We are providing numerous ways to participate online, over the phone and through other means.
-COVID-19 has also elevated public health concerns related to travel.
-There may be short- and long-term impacts on vehicle traffic, transit ridership, delivery services, ride-sharing, and other transportation systems.
-All of this will be considered in creating the new plan.
+Ensuring ways to participate in the development of the MM2405 State Long-Range Transportation Plan was of utmost importance.
+MDOT provided numerous ways to participate online, over the phone and through other means.
+COVID-19 elevated public health concerns related to travel.
+The short- and long-term impacts on vehicle traffic, transit ridership, delivery services, ride-sharing, and other transportation systems were considered in creating the new plan.

-Answer: A state long-range transportation plan is a federally required policy document that sets the vision, goals, objectives and investment strategies of Michigan's transportation system over the next 25 years.
-This ensures that the state receives federal monies to spend on all modes of transportation in the state.
+A state long-range transportation plan is a federally required policy document that sets the vision, goals, objectives and investment strategies of Michigan's transportation system over the next 25 years.
+This confirms that the state receives federal monies to spend on all modes of transportation in the state.

-Answer: The policies established in this plan will influence future transportation projects, initiatives and investments where you live and across the state of Michigan.
+The policies established in the plan will influence future transportation projects, initiatives and investments where you live and across the state of Michigan.
 The projects near your home are decided based on the vision and goals developed in this plan.

-Answer: The upcoming state long-range transportation plan, Michigan Mobility 2045, will cover all modes of transportation in Michigan.
-This includes automobile, trucks, pedestrians, bicycles, buses (both local and intercity), rail, aviation, and water (marine) transportation for both passenger and freight movements.
+The state long-range transportation plan, Michigan Mobility 2045, will cover all modes of transportation in Michigan, including automobile, trucks, pedestrians, bicycles, buses (both local and intercity), rail, aviation, and water (marine) transportation for both passenger and freight movements.

-A long-term outlook on how Michigan would like its transportation system to perform and to serve its passengers and freight.
+Vision is a long-term outlook on how Michigan would like its transportation system to perform and to serve its passengers, and freight and rail.

-In order to establish a vision, we look at a variety of resources.
+To establish a vision, we look at a variety of resources.
 We have transportation experts both at MDOT and at partnering agencies that review data and other trends to measure the performance of our system.
-We also perform surveys for the users to measure how satisfied they are with our system.
-This town hall is one of several ways to engage the public and stakeholders in order to understand their views.

-Answer: MetroQuest is an online public engagement survey tool that will be used to obtain feedback from the public regarding Michigan's transportation system.
-The survey includes trade-off scenarios based on their own transportation priorities.
-It is visual, educational, and interactive, and allows MDOT to collect data while building community support and buy-in for a new transportation vision that those who participate will help to create.
+MetroQuest is an online public engagement survey tool used to obtain feedback from the public.
+The survey is visual, educational, and interactive, and allowed MDOT to collect data while building community support and buy-in for the new transportation vision that those who participated, helped create.

-The state long-range transportation plan identifies key priorities for the future of transportation for Michigan.
-These priorities must address 10 key federally required planning factors:
+A state long-range transportation plan identifies key priorities for the future of transportation.
+These priorities must address ten federally required planning factors: